bayardorivas/realTimeBusTracker/README.md

 ## :dart: About ##

 This project likes me, it is an academic project but it is full of reality, you can deploy this project into different real and usefull projects.
-Fetching an API of [MBTA]:https://www.mbta.com/ and [Mapbox GL JS]: https://www.mapbox.com/ Library we have a real time tracking system to buses.
+Fetching an API of [MBTA](https://www.mbta.com/) and [Mapbox GL JS Library](https://www.mapbox.com/) we have a real time tracking system to buses.

 ## :sparkles: Features ##